 - 1) Choose File > New > Labels on the menu bar.
-The Labels dialog opens. - 2) On the Labels page (Figure 135), fill in your own label text in the Inscription box, or use the Database and Table drop-down lists to choose the required information as described in "Setting up envelope details from a database" on page 124. - 3) Select the label stock in the Brand drop-down list.
+The Labels dialog box opens. - 2) On the Labels page (Figure 147), fill in your own label text in the Inscription box, or use the Database and Table drop-down lists to choose the required information, as described in Chapter 11 (Using Mail Merge).

+Figure 147.
+Labels dialog box, Labels page

+- 3) Select the label stock in the Brand drop-down list.
 The types for that brand then appear in the Type drop-down list.
 Select the size and type of labels required.
-You can also select User in the Type drop-down list and then make specific selections on the Format page (Figure 136). - 4) On the Format page (Figure 136), choose the pitch, sizes, margins and columns for user-defined labels, or just verify with a brand of label stock you have loaded into the printer. - 5) Click Save to save your new format. - 6) On the Options page (Figure 137), choose to print the entire page of labels or one single label, then select which one by the column and row.
-You can also change printer setup.
+You can also select User in the Type drop-down list and then make specific selections on the Format page (Figure 148). - 4) On the Format page (Figure 148), choose the pitch, sizes, margins, columns and rows for user-defined labels, or just verify with a brand of label stock you have loaded into the printer. - 5) When you have finished formatting, click New Document to make your sheet of labels or click Cancel (or press the Esc key).
+You can also click Reset to remove your changes and return to the original settings when the dialog box opened.

-Figure 135.
-Labels dialog, Labels page
+Figure 148.
+Labels dialog box, Format page